davidbwaikato/smokeandmirrors-gce-socketio/02-NodeJS-WebServer.md

   * sudo apt-get install npm

-## Hello World Web Server with NodeJS (Part I)
+## Hello World Web-Server with NodeJS (Part I)

   We're now ready to start working through the WebChat example detailed on the [Socket.IO web site](https://socket.io/get-started/chat).
-  This uses the NodeJS package Express to run a web server.
+  This uses the NodeJS package Express to run a web-server.
 The example then adds in Web Sockets.
-For now we're interested in running a basic Express web server, displaying a web page that says _Hello world_
+For now we're interested in running a basic Express web-server, displaying a web page that says _Hello world_

   In the terminal, first _cd_ into the project directory:
 ```